 In some cases, increased drowsiness in women may occur as a side effect after taking medications of various pharmacological groups:

-In some cases, the cause of drowsiness and constant fatigue can be various disorders in the body.
+In some cases, the cause of drowsiness and constant fatigue can be various disturbances in the functioning of the body.

 Hormonal disorders

 Women are very dependent on hormonal levels.
-In addition to drowsiness and feeling unwell, symptoms such as unmotivated aggression, tearfulness, and insomnia may occur.
-In women, sleep is disturbed, body weight changes and interest in sex is lost.
-Also, increased hair loss or frequent headaches can indicate hormonal disorders.
+In addition to drowsiness and poor health, symptoms such as unmotivated aggression, tearfulness, and insomnia may occur.
+Women experience sleep disturbances, body weight changes and loss of interest in sex.
+Also, increased hair loss or frequent headaches may indicate hormonal imbalances.

-There are various causes of hormonal changes, which include:
+There are various reasons for hormonal changes, which include:

-• Puberty, in which the reproductive function is formed;
+• Puberty, during which reproductive function is formed;

-• Menopause associated with the extinction of reproductive function;
+• Menopause associated with the decline of reproductive function;

 • Premenstrual period (PMS);